joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-kinesis-connector-inside-container.md

     RUN chmod a+x /usr/bin/start-kafka.sh

 This looks similar to the Dockerfile used in the last post, except now we're adding an argument so that we can build an image for a specific cluster, with the default being `cluster_1`.
 We're also adding environment variables for AWS, which will be required when sending data to Kinesis.
 There are several other ways to handle this, but this is the solution we will be going with for now.
+You definitely shouldn't do this if you're going to check your image into a public repository.

 From here, we can either do everything with docker via the command line, or we can wire up everything via Docker Compose.

 Confession: I'm not the greatest with networking.
-It's not something I've had to work with a lot in the past, beyond making sure an application can reach another application, e.g. Bing, Google, or other external services.
+It's not something I've had to work with a lot in the past, beyond making sure an application can reach another application, e.g. Bing, Google, or other external services via a URI.
 I wasted way too much time working on the networking, when the solution was rather simple.

 I went through a whole exercise of starting with a `host` network and then trying to do all this complicated work with creating different networks in an effort to have it the container talk to AWS and my local Kafka cluster.